Sands Point, New York: History

 In the 1960s, as Long Island was undergoing rapid suburbanization – and when Sands Point had less strict building codes, many homes were built on 1 acre parcels.
-Current zoning allows subdivisions of 2 acre or more.
+In response to the impacts of increased development in the community and to preserve the village's resources and character, the zoning ordinances within Sands Point were later modified to allow subdivisions of 2 acre or more.

 The 1960s also saw the construction of the Port Washington Union Free School District's Florence and Daniel Guggenheim Elementary School at the southern edge of the Village of Sands Point, adjacent to the Port Washington Terrace neighborhood of unincorporated Port Washington.
 The school, built on a 17.2 acre parcel of land donated to the school district by the Daniel and Florence Guggenheim Foundation, was designed by Eggers & Higgins and opened in September 1962.

+In 1967, the village – along with several others within the Greater Port Washington area – joined the Port Washington Parking District.

 The Sands Family Cemetery was added to the National Register of Historic Places in 1992.
+The village designated the Sands Point Light a local landmark that same year.